Credit Karma Review

 And it’s from the clothing e-commerce website Poshmark, no less!
 But really, there was no need to worry, as Credit Karma told me exactly how to deal with this breach (for starters, change my password).

-Although breaches are relatively commonplace, we’re often not alerted when our personal information is involved, as this isn’t always required by law.
+Data breaches are becoming more common, with over 3,122 publicly reported breaches affecting millions of records in 2023 alone.1 Unfortunately, companies aren’t always required to notify affected individuals.
 But with Credit Karma’s identity monitoring, I can know as soon as my information is involved in a breach so that I can take action.
 They even have email and SMS alerts, which is essential because honestly, this is some pretty urgent information.

 Unfortunately, Credit Karma doesn’t offer any paid options that would give you insurance money if your identity is stolen; rather, they can only tell you your credit reports and if your email was in a data breach or the dark web.
 In this regard, Credit Karma is missing some essential features of an identity monitoring service, which isn’t so surprising considering it’s free.
 Keep in mind that they also don’t monitor any bank accounts, credit cards, or investment accounts, so as far as identity monitoring goes, this service provides just the basics.